elizabellatran/elizabellatran.github.io/_posts/about.md

 # Accomplishments

-If you want to see some of my academic publications, click here to go to my [Google Scholar](
-  <a href="https://scholar.google.com/citations?user=ytjqu-EAAAAJ&hl=en"> GoogleScholar</a>.
+If you want to see some of my academic publications, click here to go to my <a href="https://scholar.google.com/citations?user=ytjqu-EAAAAJ&hl=en"> GoogleScholar</a>.

 # Art